ShaniStaretz-ai/python-lec7-sep-18/README.md

 ## learned subjects:

-1) continue: in loops:
+1) continue keyword in loops:
-    1. same as break, but only to exit the current iteration and continue stay in the loop.
+    * same as break, but only to exit the current iteration and continue stay in the loop.
-2) how to find the maximum and minimum numbers-basic.
+2) basic algorithm of the maximum and minimum numbers.
+3) None-type:
-3) None-type: The None keyword is used to define a **null** value, or no value at all.
+    * The None keyword is used to define a **null** value, or no value at all.
     * None is **not**  the same as 0, False, or an empty string.
 None is a data type of its own (NoneType) and only None can be None.
     * shortcut conditions: